-Bring your own food - visitors are welcome to use the tables and grilles shaded by trees in our picnic area.
+Bring your own lunch - visitors are welcome to use the tables and grilles shaded by trees in our picnic area.
 Please be aware of seasonal fire restrictions; call our staff at 520-689-2723 during daytime business hours to verify whether charcoal is allowed in our picnic area charcoal grilles.

 Do you need Maps and Directions?
 Arizona State Parks has an excellent map/direction page.
 The Arboretum is an Arizona State Park located at Highway 60 milepost #223 near the historic copper mining town of Superior, 55 miles due east of Phoenix.
 The drive takes about two hours from Tucson via highway 79 North through Florence to highway 60 -- then turn right and continue east another twelve miles.
-Trails are Wheelchair Accessible There is no restaurant at the Arboretum but sandwiches, drinks and snacks are available in our gift shop.
+There is no restaurant at the Arboretum but sandwiches, drinks and snacks are available in our gift shop.
 Picnic tables and charcoal grills are available for visitors to use; propane and charcoal are allowed, wood fires are not.

 Read about the Arboretum's 75-year heritage, our history page describes how the Arboretum has grown to include two miles of trails and into a placefor children to learn and for all ages to appreciate the beauty and importance of desert ecosystems.Explore the gardens on a virtual tour!